-14.2.
+11.2.
 Example

 Here is an example of creating an operator for adding two complex numbers.
-We assume we've already created the definition of type complex (see Chapter 13).
+We assume we've already created the definition of type complex (see Chapter 10).
 First we need a function that does the work, then we can define the operator:

 '''

 CREATE FUNCTION complex_add(complex, complex)

 RETURNS complex

 AS 'PGROOT/tutorial/complex'

 LANGUAGE C;

 CREATE OPERATOR + (

 leftarg = complex,

 rightarg = complex,

 procedure = complex_add,

 commutator = +

 );

-Now we can do:

-SELECT (a + b) AS c FROM test_complex;

-c

 '''